Consensys/doc.tessera/docs/index.md

 description: Tessera is an open-source private transaction manager developed under the Apache 2.0 license and written in Java.
 ---

-# Tessera Private Transaction Manager
+# Tessera private transaction manager

 ## What is Tessera?